TwiN/gatus/README.md

 I recommend not setting `skip-invalid-config-update` to `true` to avoid a situation like this, but the choice is yours to make.

-Note that if you are not using a file storage, updating the configuration while Gatus is running is effectively the same as restarting the application.
+**If you are not using a file storage**, updating the configuration while Gatus is running is effectively the same as restarting the application.

+**NOTE:** Updates may not be detected if the config file is bound instead of the config folder.
+See [#151](https://github.com/TwinProduction/gatus/issues/151).

 ### Service groups